Part 1, Plan Your Dream Trip: Flights

 Example: If you search for the entire week, some low cost carriers may only offer service one or two days a week or direct service only on certain days.
 If you put in a date and just search you miss these options.

 - Flights are cheapest booking well in advance or taking advantage of a sale.
 Early-bird flights are often available and are the cheapest flights of the year, but you need to book 9 months (or more) in advance.
+So start to plan your dram trip early.

 Example: Sales for Early-bird flights for Europe’s summer season usually go on sale in August or September for the following year.